-The red sea urchin (Strongylocentrotus franciscanus) is one of three sea urchin species harvested in British Columbia.
-Red and green sea urchins are fished commercially under authority of a limited licence, category "ZC" for reds and category "ZA" for greens.
-Purple sea urchins were fished under scientific permit from 1990 to 1992 and are no longer harvested commercially.
+The Red Sea Urchin (Mesocentrotus franciscanus, formerly Strongylocentrotus franciscanus) is one of three sea urchin species harvested in British Columbia.
+Red and Green Sea Urchins are fished commercially under authority of a limited licence, category "ZC" for reds and category "ZA" for greens.
+Purple Sea Urchins were fished under scientific permit from 1990 to 1992 and are no longer harvested commercially.

-The commercial red sea urchin dive fishery began in the 1970s and grew rapidly between 1982 and 1994.
+The commercial Red Sea Urchin dive fishery began in the 1970s and grew rapidly between 1982 and 1994.
 Licence limitation came into effect in 1991 in an attempt to control an increase in fishing effort and the number of licence eligibilities was reduced from 240 to 110.
 In 1994 the commercial industry formed the Pacific Urchin Harvesters Association (PUHA) which represents the interests of licence eligibility holders with regards to marketing and fishery sustainability.
 The PUHA is a member of the Red Sea Urchin Sectoral Committee (see Appendix 13) and provides advice and comments on this IFMP and other issues related to the commercial fishery.

 Quotas and landings stabilized in 1994 when the PUHA voluntarily adopted an Individual Quota (IQ) program.
-The implementation of the IQ program was beneficial for the BC red sea urchin industry since it promoted safety and allowed harvesters to focus on quality rather than quantity.
+The implementation of the IQ program was beneficial for the BC Red Sea Urchin industry since it promoted safety and allowed harvesters to focus on quality rather than quantity.
 DFO officially implemented the IQ program in 1996 and quotas remained relatively constant until 2006.
 A significant reduction in landings started in 2006 and for many years the Total Allowable Catch (TAC) was not completed.
 This was due to increased competition from other countries supplying urchin roe to the Japanese market - mainly from an illegal, unreported, unregulated Russian fishery.
-Landings increased significantly starting in 2013 and over the last few years the industry has landed nearly the entire TAC.
+Landings increased significantly starting in 2013 and over the last few years the industry has landed between 70 and 80% of the coastwide TAC.

-Red sea urchins are important to coastal First Nations, who harvest them for food, social and ceremonial purposes.
+Red Sea Urchins are important to coastal First Nations, who harvest them for food, social and ceremonial purposes.
 Harvesting is mainly opportunistic associated with extreme tides.
-Recreational harvest of red sea urchins is undocumented but effort is considered to be minimal.
+Recreational harvest of Red Sea Urchins is undocumented but effort is considered to be minimal.